Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 Both options are still backed up by the same `AssignOnce` delegate implementation and differ primarily in syntax and ergonomics.
-They also can coexist in the language, but it does not seem to provide significant benefits, while increasing complexity.
+They could technically coexist in the language.
+However, doing so would introduce two ways to express the same semantics, increasing the cognitive load for users, complicating documentation, and imposing maintenance burden on the compiler, IDE, and tooling.

 ## Delegate-first Approach